mb0/xelf-old/DESIGN.md

 Predefined Symbols
 ------------------

-Only the literal symbols null, false and true as well as the void type are hard keywords.
+The literal symbols null, false and true as well as common type names are hard keywords.
 All other types are just built-in symbols that can be overwritten in sub environment.

-The schema prefix can be used to refer to built-in types, even if shadowed by a another definition.

 Type References and Variables
 -----------------------------